annulen/sysdig-wiki/sysdig-Tutorial.md

 * num is the FD number
 * resolved_string is the resolved representation of the FD, e.g. 127.0.0.1:40370->127.0.0.1:80 for a TCP socket
-* type is a single-letter-encoding of the fd type, and can be one of the following: o	f for files o	4 for IPv4 sockets o	6 for IPv6 sockets o	u for unix sockets o	s for signal FDs o	e for event FDs o	i for inotify FDs o	t for timer FDs
+* type is a single-letter-encoding of the fd type, and can be one of the following:
+ * f for files
+ * 4 for IPv4 sockets
+ * 6 for IPv6 sockets
+ * u for unix sockets
+ * s for signal FDs
+ * e for event FDs
+ * i for inotify FDs
+ * t for timer FDs

 ###Trace Files
 Sysdig lets you save the captured events to disk so that they can be analyzed at a later time.
 The syntax is the following: